 How can cyber insurers help to reduce the threats?

 KB: We provide subscribers with a mini sensor that essentially acts like a smoke detector, monitoring network traffic for warning signs, but reaching zero risk is not realistic.
 Collectively we have to limit the impact to help recovery and limit the cost of a ransomware attack.
 There needs to be what I call a “cyber seatbelt” – this includes multi-factor authentication, backups, and so on.
 Consider that a seatbelt reduces something like 80% of the impact of a car crash.
-As insurers, we can help people realise where they are in terms of cyber risk.
-Companies often don’t realise they are “spray” targets and get caught in the net.
+As insurers, we can help people recognize where they are in terms of cyber risk.
+Companies often don’t recognize they are “spray” targets and get caught in the net.
 Undoubtedly, many small businesses have not engaged with cybersecurity and perhaps don’t understand the threat, making them easy targets.

 JN: I’ve seen cyber insurers go in and engage with organisations and discuss risk and crisis management.
 This is a crucial nudge in the right direction for smaller businesses especially.
 Insurers are perfectly placed to say: “We can give you cyber insurance to cover ransomware, for example, or a couple of parts of privacy where some of that forms of attack, but as part of it you need to work with us and implement controls X, Y and Z.” The critical point is that cyber insurance is not a replacement for good cybersecurity.
 There does need to be more understanding and awareness.
 It’s tough because there might be 100 controls to limit cyber risk.
-Which controls are essential to one organisation or another?
-Also, there is a lack of standardisation of policies.
+Which controls are essential to one entity or another?
+Also, there is a lack of uniformity of policies.

 RG: It’s kind of cool to see cyber insurance providers pushing security.
 Often smaller organisations want to get insurance for the first time, and they’re being told: “You have to have MFA”.
 As Jason said, there are so many controls, and it is worth companies of all sizes doing a risk alignment on those controls.
 Without doubt, the best that you can do is mitigate social engineering, better patch your software, and have either a good password policy or MFA.